umati/umatiGateway/docs/user/usage.md

 ## Running the software

-### Running the umatiGateway as executable

---- TBD ---

 ### Running the umatiGateway as docker container
 Start the container directly with the configuration files mounted: